 The BSEP covered the purchase of 1000 new buses and 80 new bus services progressively introduced between 2012 and 2017.
 The first phase of the BSEP (comprising of 550 new buses and 40 new services) was projected to cost $1.1 billion and eventually brought forward to end 2014.
 Additionally, in March 2014, an expansion of the BSEP was announced, introducing 450 more buses from 2015 to 2017.
 This brought the total number of government-funded buses to 1,000, and increased available resources for a new total of 80 new services.
 Most of the 40 expanded BSEP bus routes were feeder or short trunk services to serve developing areas such as Sengkang, Punggol, Yishun and Choa Chu Kang.

 With the full implementation of the expanded BSEP in 2017, the total capacity of the bus system increased by about 1,000 buses in just five years since the start of BSEP in 2012.
 80 new BSEP bus services were introduced and 218 unique bus routes received improvements.
-In addition, there was a 95% reduction is bus services which experienced overcrowding during the peak periods.
-Resources procured under the BSEP were also carried over to the Bus Contracting Model (BCM).
+In addition, there was a 95% reduction in bus services which experienced overcrowding during the peak periods.
+Resources procured under the BSEP were also carried over to the Bus Contracting Model (BCM), which superseded the BSEP as part of the Government’s efforts to restrucure the Singapore bus industry.

 In summary, the BSEP aimed to cover a few areas to improve the bus system: